gicLAB/ICE-Pruning/README.md

 ## Notes
 1.We fixed the bug for multi-objective optimization in https://github.com/kaiqi123/Automatic-Attention-Pruning/tree/main<br>
-2.The folders or files that have names as *_im are for ImageNet related experiments.
+2.The folders or files that have names as *_im are for ImageNet related experiments.<br>
+3.The SOTA/ICE folder does not contain the code of ICE_Pruning for ResNet-152 since this experiment already exist in the compare_pruning_criteria folder.
 ## Citation

 ```